itbusina/testlemon-docs/readme.md

 - Request is considered successful if the response contains the successful status code.
 - When the directory is passed as a source, all files with ```*.json``` extension are read from this directory and all subdirectories.

-# APIBEE Cloud - Quick start
+# ApiBee Cloud - Quick start

 ## Create a project
 Login to Dashboard and create a new project.